}

 11:45am – 1:00pm

-Beyond net zero: Real zero, absolute zero and a decarbonised economy
+Beyond net zero: Raising ambitions and driving action for a decarbonised world

 Stocktake on the just transition: Global developments and Australia’s contribution to a just and equitable transition